Coldog2333/BioMed-LLaMA/documentary/README_jp.md

 We conducted several optimization strategies to speed up training and reduce memory consumption.

 + We used [PyTorch FSDP](https://pytorch.org/docs/stable/fsdp.html) to enable model parallelism.
 However, since the network bandwidth across nodes in our cluster is limited, we adopted **hybrid sharing** strategy to reduce node-wise communication cost.
-If you need this feature for your project, you can install the modified version of transformers from here: [Coldog2333/transformers](https://github.com/Coldog2333/transformers) (based on transformers v4.28.1).
 + Gradient accumulation is also applied to reduce GPU-wise communication cost.
 + We also used [xformers](https://github.com/facebookresearch/xformers) to conduct effective attention computation to reduce memory consumption and speed up training.
 + Mixed precision training (bf16+tf32) is also used to reduce memory consumption and speed up training.
 Though the data type of LLaMA's model weights is float16, we didn't observe any difference between fp16 and bf16 training in our preliminary experiments.